Sports Tonight (American TV program)

-Sports Tonight is an American sports news television program that aired on CNN from 1980 to 2001, and on CNN/SI from December 12, 1996 to the station's demise on May 15, 2002.
+Sports Tonight is an American sports news television program that aired on CNN from 1980 to 2001, and on CNN/SI from December 12, 1996 to the channel's demise on May 15, 2002.
 It normally aired at 11 p.m.
 ET/10 p.m.
-CT..
+CT.

 History

 The early years

 When CNN went on the air on June 1, 1980 one of the first newscasts was a sports bulletin where baseball and North American Soccer League highlights were shown.
 Later, a nightly program called Sports Tonight went on the air in late night.
 During this time, Nick Charles and Fred Hickman became established as the program's co-hosts.
 In addition, CNN aired a weekend program called Sports Saturday and Sports Sunday.

 One of the program's most popular features was called "Play of the Day" (later known as the "Replay of the Day"), which showed a highlight (i.e., a spectacular play) from that day's action.